Meet the Team

 Those experiences taught me an important truth: healing can’t stop at crisis stabilization.
 Long-term growth and support matter deeply, and that’s where I wanted to focus my energy.

-My most recent area of specialization is supporting individuals with a PDA (Pathological Demand Avoidance / Pervasive Drive for Autonomy) profile.
-I’ve pursued specialized workshops, training, and certification in the Collaborative and Proactive Solutions (CPS) model, and I continue to deepen my knowledge and practice in this area.
+My most recent area of specialization is supporting individuals with a PDA (Pathological Demand Avoidance / Persistent Drive for Autonomy) profile.
+I’ve pursued specialized workshops and training in the Collaborative and Proactive Solutions (CPS) model, as well as from PDA North America.

 A Few Fun Facts